Attorneys Fighting For Fair And Equal Pay

 - I earn less than White workers because I’m African American.

-- I’ve been with the company 25 years, but they are paying new hires more.
+- I’ve been with the company for 25 years, but they are paying new hires more.

 - My boss pays younger workers with less experience more than me.